Sid Miller (politician): Confederate license plates

 In 2018, Miller wrote a letter in support a proposed Sons of Confederate Veterans Texas license plate that would glorify the Confederacy, and offered to sponsor the license plate.
 The group's proposal is a long-running controversy in Texas.

+Anti-transgender dress code

+In April 2023, amid a wider push by the Texas state government to adopt policies targeting transgender people, Miller issued a "dress code and grooming policy" that ordered Texas Department of Agriculture employees, interns, and contractors to dress "in a manner consistent with their biological gender" and said that employees could be disciplined, including terminated, for failing to do so.
+Attorneys for the ACLU of Texas said that the rules violated Title VII (which prohibits employment discrimination), the First Amendment, and the Equal Protection Clause.

 Other political activities

 Role in Donald Trump's presidential campaign

 In the 2016 presidential election, Miller was a key Texas supporter of Republican Donald Trump.
 A founding member of Trump's Agricultural Advisory Board, Miller spoke at a Trump rally at the Travis County Exposition Center in Austin in May 2016.
 In the campaign's final days, Miller made multiple appearances on the Fox News Channel in support of Trump, while Trump praised Miller and his "big, beautiful, white cowboy hat" at rallies.

 After the November 2016 election, Miller was thought to be a possible Trump choice to join the Cabinet as U.S. Secretary of Agriculture.
 President Trump later appointed Georgia Governor Sonny Perdue as Secretary of Agriculture.

+In July of 2024, Miller kicked off a bus tour, routing through battleground states across the country, in support of Donald Trump's bid for a second term in the White House.
+He was mentioned as a potential candidate to the post of United States Secretary of Agriculture in the Second cabinet of Donald Trump.